f-droid/fdroid-website/_posts/2026-02-24-open-letter-opposing-developer-verification.md

 > _Starting in September 2026, Android will require all apps to be registered by verified developers in order to be installed on certified Android devices._

-Google has refused repeated requests for concrete information about what form their so-called advanced flow will take, but it is reasonable to predict that if and when it is ever made available at some future point after the lock-down takes effect, it will be maximally obscure and high-friction.
+Google has refused repeated requests for concrete information about what form their so-called "advanced flow" will take, but it is reasonable to predict that if and when it is ever made available at some future point after the lock-down takes effect, it will be maximally obscure and high-friction.
 Such uncertainty makes it impossible to assess the viability of any "advanced flow" as a work-around for preserving software freedom, and so we must disregard it until it has been demonstrated and vetted by the community.

 ## Silence is consent; Resistance is not futile